How to Use Ask the Advocate

 Expert cardiometabolic education.
 Clearer answers.
 Better questions.

-Ask the Advocate is CardioAdvocate's educational chatbot designed to help individuals better understand cardiometabolic health — including heart disease, cholesterol, lipids, diabetes, obesity, blood pressure, imaging, and prevention.
+Ask the Advocate is CardioAdvocate's AI-powered educational assistant, designed to help individuals better understand cardiometabolic health — including heart disease, cholesterol, lipids, diabetes, obesity, blood pressure, imaging, and prevention.

 This tool exists to bridge a common gap in healthcare: patients are often given complex information, test results, and recommendations — but not always the context needed to understand what it means, why it matters, or what questions to ask next.
 Ask the Advocate is built to help with exactly that.